I volunteered to plug into the matrix and use my smartphone to monitor my driving.

 STEP 3 - "ADD" to wallet.

-Adding the Proof of Insurance to your phone's 'wallet' let's you access it without an internet connection or cellphone signal.
+Adding the Proof of Insurance to your phone's 'digital wallet' let's you access it without an internet connection or cellphone signal.

 It works just like a boarding pass...and if you haven't been brave enough to use one of those yet, let me take this moment to FULLY ENDORSE IT.
 You're missing out.

-Your 'Digital Wallet' comes pre-installed on i-phones, and is available for download on your devices specific app store.
+*For those not familiar a 'Digital Wallet' comes pre-installed on i-phones, and is available for download on your devices specific app store.
+Once you have a card in your wallet it stays there until you delete it.

-*You'll still need to receive new ones each year, but it's a good reminder to take a look at your renewal with your broker.
+The Digital Pink card does still have the year to year limitation, but it's a good reminder to take a look at your renewal with your broker and update it.

 HERE'S A VIDEO THAT LETS YOU SEE IT IN ACTION.